-The rule does not contain any information collection requirements that require the approval of the OMB under the Paperwork Reduction Act (44 U.S.C.
+This interim final rule does not contain any information-collection provisions that require OMB approval under the Paperwork Reduction Act (44 U.S.C.
 3501 et seq.).

 VII.
-Public Law 96-354, "Regulatory Flexibility Act" (5 U.S.C.
+Public Law 96-354, Regulatory Flexibility Act (5 U.S.C.
 601)

-The Secretary of the Air Force certified that this rule is not subject to the Regulatory Flexibility Act (5 U.S.C.
+The Senior Official Performing the Duties of Under Secretary of the Army certified that this interim final rule is not subject to the Regulatory Flexibility Act (5 U.S.C.
 601) because it will not have a significant economic impact on a substantial number of small entities.
-Also, the rule repeals DAF NEPA implementing regulations for the EIAP at 32 CFR part 989, which outline procedures for environmental impact analysis for all DAF activities and programs.
-Therefore, the Regulatory Flexibility Act, as amended, does not require preparation of a regulatory flexibility analysis.
-See 5 U.S.C.
-603(a) and 604(a).
+Therefore, the Regulatory Flexibility Act, as amended, does not require the Army to prepare a regulatory flexibility analysis.
+See 5 USC 603(a), 604(a).

 VIII.
 Sec.
-202, Public Law 104-4, "Unfunded Mandates Reform Act"
+202, Public Law 104-4, Unfunded Mandates Reform Act

 Section 202 of the Unfunded Mandates Reform Act of 1995 (2 U.S.C.
-1532) requires agencies to assess anticipated costs and benefits before issuing any rule whose mandates require spending in any 1 year of \$100 million in 1995 dollars, updated annually for inflation.
-This rulemaking will not result in the expenditure by State, local, or Tribal Governments, in the aggregate, or by the private sector, which exceeds the threshold.
+1532) requires agencies to assess anticipated costs and benefits before issuing any rule that mandates spending in any one year of \$100 million in 1995 dollars, updated annually for inflation.
+This rulemaking will not result in an expenditure by State, local, or Tribal Governments, in the aggregate, or by the private sector, in excess of the above threshold.
 Thus, no written assessment of unfunded mandates is required.

 IX.
-Executive Order 13132, "Federalism"
+EO 13132, "Federalism"

-This rule will not have substantial direct effects on the States, on the relationship between the National Government and the States, or on the distribution of power and responsibilities among the various levels of government.
-Therefore, in accordance with Executive Order 13132, the Secretary of the Air Force has determined that this rulemaking does not have sufficient federalism implications to warrant preparation of a federalism assessment.
+This interim final rule will not have substantial direct effects on the States, on the relationship between the Federal Government and the States, or on the distribution of power and responsibilities among the various levels of government.
+Therefore, in accordance with EO 13132, the Senior Official Performing the Duties of Under Secretary of the Army has determined that this rulemaking does not have sufficient federalism implications to warrant preparation of a federalism assessment.

-X. Executive Order 13175, "Consultation and Coordination with Indian Tribal promulgates a rule that imposes substantial direct compliance costs on one or more Indian
+X. EO 13175, "Consultation and Coordination with Indian Tribal Governments"

-Governments"

-Executive Order 13175 establishes certain requirements that an agency must meet when it

-Tribes, preempts Tribal law, or effects the distribution of power and responsibilities between the

-Federal Government and Indian Tribes.
-This rule will not have a substantial effect on Indian
+EO 13175 establishes certain requirements that an agency must meet when it promulgates a rule that imposes substantial direct compliance costs on one or more Indian Tribes, preempts Tribal law, or affects the distribution of power and responsibilities between the Federal Government and Indian Tribes.
+This interim final rule will not have a substantial effect on Indian Tribal Governments.

-Tribal Governments.

-List of Subjects in 32 CFR Part 989
+List of Subjects in 32 CFR Part 651

-Environmental impact statements.
+Environmental impact statements, Environmental protection, and Foreign relations.

-PART 989-[REMOVED]
+PART 651-[REMOVED]

 Accordingly, by the authority of 5 U.S.C.
-301, 32 CFR part 989 is removed.
+301, 32 CFR part 651 is removed.